 Most of the top WordPress hosting companies allow you to upgrade your hosting plan to meet the needs of your growing website.
-However, the upgrading process can involve some confusing steps with some companies.
+However, the upgrading process can involve some confusing steps for some companies.

-In conclusion, both BigCommerce and WooCommerce have plenty of scalability options; however, BigCommerce may be a better choice for businesses looking for a hassle-free solution.
+In conclusion, both BigCommerce and WooCommerce have plenty of scalability options.
+However, BigCommerce may be a better choice for businesses looking for a hassle-free solution.